LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Experiments

 Note that for tomato grasping in Fig.~\ref{fig:grasping_curve}, MPC succeeded while PD did not.
 This does not necessarily mean that MPC outperformed PD in grasping this object.
-As shown in Fig.~\ref{fig:thresholding}, the contact area in the MPC experiment is also very unsatisfactory, which results in MPC convergence but with a large gripping force applied.
-Both PD and MPC calculate control inputs based on the contact area, which makes them both unsuitable for grasping deformable objects.
-The difference in experimental results for grasping tomatoes can be attributed to other minor factors, such as the grasping position of the tomato.
+As shown in Fig.~\ref{fig:thresholding}, the contact area in the MPC experiment is also very unsatisfactory, which results in MPC convergence, but with a large gripping force applied.
+Both PD and MPC calculate control inputs based on the contact area, which makes both unsuitable for grasping deformable objects.
+The difference in the experimental results for grasping tomato can be attributed to other minor factors, such as the grasping position of the tomato.

-4) Table~\ref{tab:force} shows that LeTac-MPC implements the smallest grasping force but performs the best on the grasping and transportation task.
-However, PD and MPC always implement very large force when grasping deformable objects, even when PD and MPC converge.
-The tomato case with MPC in Fig.~\ref{fig:grasping_curve} provides a good example.
-For open-loop grasping with large grasping force, it still fails to grasp the box containing beads stably during dynamic transportation.
+4) {Table~\ref{tab:force} shows that LeTac-MPC demonstrates statistically smaller grasping forces for most objects and performs the optimal on the grasping and transportation task.
+For very soft objects, such as tomato and bagel, PD and MPC tend to apply excessive grasping forces.
+Often, these forces reach the gripper's force limit.} For open-loop grasping with large grasping force, it still fails to grasp the box containing beads stably during dynamic transportation.
 This is because the simple open-loop policy cannot re-grasp properly when the grasped object's state changes suddenly.
-We can see the tactile image sequence of dropping the box in Fig.~\ref{fig:openloop}.
-Moreover, by comparing Figs.~\ref{fig:daily_grasping}~and~\ref{fig:openloop}, we can see from the tactile feedback that open-loop grasping implements larger force than LeTac-MPC.
+We can see the tactile image sequence of dropping the box in Fig.~\ref{fig:openloop}. {Moreover, for certain objects in which the force applied during open-loop grasping is much greater than that in LeTac-MPC, we can see differences between tactile images Figs.~\ref{fig:daily_grasping}~and~\ref{fig:openloop}.
+For example, by comparing Figs.~\ref{fig:daily_grasping}~and~\ref{fig:openloop}, it is evident that the tactile image of the egg in Fig.~\ref{fig:openloop} has a larger contact area and clearer features, indicating that the force applied in open-loop grasping is greater.}